6 Japanese Speaking Practice Activities to Make You More Fluent

 You might be surprised how much is already on offer, making it easy to meet new Japanese friends so that you can broaden your social circle and become more fluent at the same time.

-4. Practice with Some Study Buddies
+4. Practice with Other Japanese Learners

-You don’t necessarily have to only practice your speaking with people who are native in Japanese.
+You don’t have to only practice your speaking with people who are native in Japanese.
 As long as they’re of a similar or higher proficiency level than you, you can still enjoy valuable Japanese language practice.

-5. Talk to Yourself
+5. Talk to Yourself in Japanese

 This may seem awkward, and you probably shouldn’t do it on the bus or in the middle of the grocery store, but talking to yourself in Japanese can be an entertaining exercise and effective language study tool.